CyanoFresh/yii2shop/README.md

 Yii2Shop
 ===================================

-Yii2Shop is a e-commerce showcase CMS built on Yii2 Advanced Application Template.
-It includes some features from big e-commerce CMS like OpenCart
+This is e-commerce application built on Yii2.
+It is not full e-commerce - it is showcase

-### This is an alpha build!
-Not recommended to use in production

-You can help me by installing and testing this project and create issues for bugs

 FEATURES
 --------